Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Take control of your publishing

 Instagram owns access to your work and determines who sees your work.
 With the three methods below, you can be in control and ensure your audience sees your work, finding success as a photographer without Instagram.
+This is really the only future-proof alternative to Instagram.

 Not everyone who you want to see your work has an Instagram account.
 But they all have an email address and a web browser.